matkonnerth/query4Opc/README.md

 "Give me all object nodes with reference HasTypeDefinition to one of this ObjectTypeNodes, the object nodes should have hierachical references below this node"

-2nd query sounds more or less like the implementation.
+2nd query sounds more or less like the implementation, but is more or less the same.

 ### Examples